This post has been updated with new links and fresh content. 🙂

 What Is Google Shopping?

-Google shopping ads (sometimes called Product Listing Ads or PLAs for short) are available to advertisers in these countries who have physical products for sale.
+Google shopping ads (sometimes called Product Listing Ads or PLAs for short) are available to advertisers in these countries with physical products for sale.
 The best part?
 You can show what your products look like and show searchers the price before they even hit your website:

 Because shopping ads convey so much more information to the searcher before they visit your site than text ads do, the clicks they provide tend to be from visitors with stronger intent to buy than normal text ads.
 In other words, you end up with visitors who already know what your product looks like and how much it costs.

-With that in mind, it’s no wonder that retailers have such an investment in Google shopping and that Google shopping spend saw 20 more percentage points of growth than text ads in Q1 of 2017.
+With that in mind, it’s no wonder that retailers have such an investment in Google shopping.
+Google shopping spend also grew by 41 percent from the prior year over text ads in Q1 of 2019.

 So, that’s exciting, but how do you serve these ads?
 Google shopping has zero keyword targeting capabilities.

 Your Google shopping campaigns are instead powered by a product feed that’s housed within the Google Merchant Center.
 So, yes, you’ll need to set up yet another account with Google.
-But that’s ok, because that’s what we’re covering in the next section.
+But that’s ok — we’ll cover it in the next section.

 How to Setup Your Google Merchant Center Account